Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 It was only until they nurtured these email subscribers through great content and webinars that they began seriously looking into SAP as a possible solution.

-By the end of the year, the $100k they spent on content marketing resulted in $750k revenue, or almost 7x in ROI.
+By the end of the year, the $100k they spent on content marketing resulted in $750k revenue or almost 7x in ROI.

 Content is the gateway to bigger returns.